LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/bonus-mission.rst

          nothing to commit, working directory clean

       Your local Git thinks the status is quo.
 Little does it know that up at GitHub, the status is *not* quo.
-      Depending on where Pilot is when you run this status, if Pilot has pushed up the git message will be a little different.
+      Depending on where Pilot is when you run this status, the git message will be a little different.
-      If git detects changes between branches, it will let you know how many changes are ahead of your current branch and will suggest you ``pull``.
+      If git detects changes between branches, it will tell you and offer suggestions to ``pull``.

    #.
 We'd find this out by doing either a ``git fetch``, or if we just want the latest version of this branch, ``git pull``: